alessandroamaranto/MuMoC/Out/readme.txt

 Output files from the two-stage MuMoC implementation.
-A) 'IVS_out.RData' includes results from the first stage:
+A) 'ANN_out.RData' includes results from the first stage:
        1- Input variable selection
        2- ANN forecasting skills through the aquifer